microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/registry.md

 The registry contains all settings for the Windows operating system and many settings of the installed (Windows only) programs.

-*Note: Linux and macOS program ports typical store the settings in it's own configuration files and not in the Windows registry.*
+*Note: Linux and macOS program ports typical store the settings in their own configuration files and not in the Windows registry.*

 For more information about the Windows registry, see [the official documentation](https://learn.microsoft.com/windows/win32/sysinfo/registry).